Easy Peasy You

 Here are a few tips for each step of your basic routine:

-Mild cleansing after perioral dermatitis
+Gentle cleansing after perioral dermatitis

-Toner after Perioral Dermatitis
+Toner after perioral dermatitis

 - Tags: Periorale Dermatitis